 • How much and what kind of fuels will they use?

-In addition to the main survey of California vehicle owners, the 2017 survey included an add-on survey of Plug-in Electric Vehicle (PEV) owners and the 2019 survey included an add-on survey of Zero Emission Vehicle (ZEV) owners, in both household and commercial light duty vehicle market segments.
+In addition to the main survey of California vehicle owners, the 2017 survey included an add-on survey of Plug-in Electric Vehicle (PEV) owners.
+The 2019 survey included an add-on survey of Zero Emission Vehicle (ZEV) owners in both household and commercial light duty vehicle market segments.
+The 2024 survey included additional sample and questions for ZEV owners and added Autonomous Vehicles (AV) to the mix of questions, so that the model has the capability to forecast demand for AVs.
+Additionally, the 2024 survey included additional questions on V2G, solar energy and battery ownership.

 Accessing the Complete Survey Data

-The 2013, 2017 and 2019 survey data are at the National Renewable Energy Laboratory (NREL) at Transportation Secure Data Center (TSDC).
+The 2013, 2017, 2019 and 2024 survey data are at the National Renewable Energy Laboratory (NREL) at Transportation Secure Data Center (TSDC).
 Create a free account to access the data.

-The data include information on the participants’ current household and commercial light duty vehicles and their preferences for a hypothetical set of vehicles.
-The data also includes limited information on travel behavior.
+The data include information on the participants’ current household and commercial light-duty vehicles, as well as their preferences for a hypothetical set of vehicles.
+The data also includes some information on travel behavior.

 Accessing Survey Reports